 Indians and Highlanders, was the largest single military unit organized in North Carolina during the American Civil War (1861-1865).

-command of infantry, cavalry, and artillery, and it is unofficially known as Love's Regiment and the Sixty-ninth North Carolina Infantry Regiment (not found or recorded
+This legion, which would initially field some 2,500 soldiers, consisted of an entire command of infantry, cavalry, and artillery, and was sometimes referred to as Love's Regiment or the Sixty-ninth North Carolina Infantry Regiment (though not found or

-Unlike a regiment with approximately 1100 soldiers, the legion was
+Unlike the Civil War regiment with its 1100 soldiers, the legion was

 a much larger and more comprehensive fighting force and resembled a brigade.
 On February 20, 1863, while at Strawberry Plains, Thomas' Legion recorded